Thomas Meunier: Senior career

 Meunier was selected in Belgium's final 23-man squad for the 2018 FIFA World Cup.
 He was Belgium's first-choice right midfielder and played his first World Cup match, in a 3–0 win over Panama in their opening group game at the 2018 FIFA World Cup.
 In a next match against Tunisia on 23 June 2018, Meunier set up Romelu Lukaku's second goal of the game, in a 5–2 win to qualify for the Round of 16.
 He also set up Nacer Chadli to score in injury time in a 3–2 victory over Japan in the round of 16 of the 2018 FIFA World Cup.
 However, after a 2–1 win over Brazil on 6 July 2018, he received another booking, which caused him to miss the semi–finals.
 On 14 July 2018, Meunier returned from suspension, scoring the opening goal of the match for Belgium in a 2–0 victory against England in their third-place play-off, his nation's best-ever World Cup finish.

 On 12 June 2021, Meunier came on as a substitute for the injured Timothy Castagne after just 27 minutes and scored Belgium's second goal in the 34th minute during a 3–0 win in their first Euro 2020 group stage match against Russia.
 In doing so, Meunier became the first ever player to score a first half goal after coming on as a substitute in the UEFA European Championship.

+Meunier was part of Belgium's squad for the 2022 FIFA World Cup in Qatar.
+After appearing as a half-time substitute in the opening match against Canada, he started both the 2–0 loss against Morocco and the 0–0 draw with Croatia as Belgium were eliminated at the group stage.

+On 28 May 2024, Meunier was named in Belgium's squad for UEFA Euro 2024.
+After suffering an injury in a pre-tournament friendly against Luxembourg, Meunier remained in Antwerp for treatment during the team's opening two matches.
+He arrived in Germany to join up with the Belgian squad on 24 Junebut did not take part in the third group match, or the round of 16 match, where Belgium were knocked out by France.